pangeo-data/pangeo-eosc/EGI.md

 ### Step 1) Get a DNS name

-Log into the [Dynamic DNS web GUI portal](https://nsupdate.fedcloud.eu/) with your EGI Check-In account to configure the DNS host name of your choice.
+Log into the [Dynamic DNS web GUI portal](https://nsupdate.fedcloud.eu/) with your EGI Check-in account to configure the DNS host name of your choice.
 The web portal is intuitive, and there is also the associated [documentation](https://docs.egi.eu/users/compute/cloud-compute/dynamic-dns/) so we will not go into more details here.